BytecodeAgency/Coding-Standards/README.md

 * Use Yarn as a package manager: [it's better than NPM](https://www.sitepoint.com/yarn-vs-npm/).
 * The usage of Typescript is encouraged
 * For linting, use ESLint.
 You're allowed to use modules on top of ESLint like [Prettier](https://prettier.io/)
-* Write your code in ESNext/ES6+, and transpile using Babel to ES5 because Internet Explorer
+* Write your code in ESNext/ES6+, and transpile using Babel to ES5 because Internet Explorer :pensive:
 * Before adding a library, discuss with your superior
 * Don't use anonymous functions (`function test() {}`), write them like this: `const test = () => {}`
 * When using jQuery, write it using `$('selector');` and not using `jQuery('selector');`, except when it gives compatiblity issues.
+* Comment your code following the [ESDoc](https://esdoc.org/) notation, it's understood by (almost) every code editor and IDE

 # PHP